Are the days of Greece's radical-left Syriza party numbered? – DW – 02/26/2024

 All opinion polls show that the party could face another resounding defeat at the European elections in early June.

-According to the most recent poll (February 19), if elections were held now, the ruling ND would get 34.3%, Syriza 12.5%, the semi-resurrected social-democratic PASOK 14.6% and the Communist Party of Greece 9.4%.
+According to the most recent poll (February 19), if elections were held now, the ruling New Democracy would get 34.3%, Syriza 12.5%, the semi-resurrected social-democratic PASOK 14.6% and the Communist Party of Greece 9.4%.

 The three parties that have so far emerged from Syriza — New Left, Course of Freedom and DiEM25, which was co-founded by former Finance Minister Yanis Varoufakis — would together garner 9.4% of the vote.
 Individually, however, they would struggle to get over the 3% threshold.